PositivePlusOne/PP1/README.md

 q) Redis is failing to be contacted
 a) Verify your Serverless VPC connector is attached to the same subnet, and that the Cloud Functions Service IAM account has the following roles:

+q) Apple sign in does not work on my new environment
+a) Verify the sign in configuration and redirect URLs are correct; you can copy from the other environments for Firebase but you will need to update the Apple account by hand.

 * Compute Network User
 * Serverless VPC Access User